ThePrincelle/Covid19-French-Auth/README_confinement.md

 A hosted version is available at : attestation-covid.princelle.org

-The hosted version currently is for the "couvre-feu" attestation.
+The hosted version currently is for the "confinement" attestation.

 The hosted version only counts the number of users and "attestations" generated, in order to manage the traffic.